The Connection between Dusty Star-Forming Galaxies and the First Massive Quenched Galaxies: Results

 From Figure~\ref{fig:m_channels}, we find that, in general, all analysed galaxy populations reached their submillimetre peak close to the time of the first significant merger event.
-This, in turn, triggered AGN feedback (see Figure~\ref{fig:feedback}), and, in the case of high-redshift MQs, the resulting SMBH (formed via the early merger) is overmassive relative to their stellar content (see Figure~\ref{fig:Mbh-Mstar}).

-In Figure~\ref{fig:DeltaTime}, we present the timescale distributions, $t_{\rm quench} - t_{\rm submm-peak}$, for both high-redshift MQ progenitors and DSFGs selected at $z = 3.4$, 4.3, and 5.5.
+This, in turn, triggered AGN feedback (see Figure~\ref{fig:feedback}), and, in the case of high-redshift MQs, the resulting SMBH (formed via the early merger) is overmassive relative to their stellar content (see Figure~\ref{fig:Mbh-Mstar}). \\ In Figure~\ref{fig:DeltaTime}, we present the timescale distributions, $t_{\rm quench} - t_{\rm submm-peak}$, for both high-redshift MQ progenitors and DSFGs selected at $z = 3.4$, 4.3, and 5.5.
 As anticipated from Figure~\ref{fig:Mbh-Mstar}, MQ progenitors quench rapidly after reaching their submillimetre peak due to the enhanced growth of their SMBHs relative to their stellar mass.
 A zoomed-in version of the MQ timescales is shown in Figure~\ref{fig:DeltaTime_MQs}.
 On average, MQs observed at $z = 2$, 3, and 4 quenched their star formation approximately $0.9$~Gyr, $0.6$~Gyr, and $0.4$~Gyr, respectively, after reaching their submillimetre peak.
 This indicates that MQs selected at higher redshift generally quenched more rapidly than those at lower redshift.
 In contrast, the timescales between the submillimetre peak and quenching for DSFGs are longer and exhibit greater dispersion, particularly for the faintest sources.
 For instance, although the peak of the distributions is similar among the DSFG populations, the median timescales for faint DSFGs at $z = 3.4$, 4.3, and 5.5 are consistently around $\sim 1.95 \pm 0.1$~Gyr.
 Similarly, the median timescales for intermediate DSFGs do not vary significantly across the redshifts analysed, with $t_{\rm quench} - t_{\rm submm-peak} \sim 1.32$--$1.46$~Gyr.
 In contrast, the timescales for bright DSFGs selected at $z = 3.4$, 4.3, and 5.5 are $\sim 1.37$~Gyr, $1.32$~Gyr, and $0.8$~Gyr, respectively.
 This trend highlights the different evolutionary pathways followed by DSFGs, which we will explore further in a forthcoming study.